BackCompanion animal courses

-The contact workshop is an opportunity for face-to-face time with your class and lecturer.
+The workshop is an opportunity for real-time interaction with your class and lecturer.
 Together you can build on the knowledge you’ve gained on the course through small group teaching, practical sessions and discussions of experiences in your own practice.
-The new format also provides a great opportunity for you to meet students and staff from other courses within the MVM programme by combining with them for some sessions.

-For the best contact workshop experience we recommend that you attend in person.
+For the best workshop experience, we recommend that you attend in real-time.
 While attendance is highly-recommended it is not compulsory in order to pass the course.
-If you can’t make it in person you will be able to join some (non-practical) sessions live via the internet (we endeavour to record these sessions for review, but are unable to guarantee the quality of the recording).

-|Exam period||30 October - 15 November 2017|
+|Exam period||October – November 2020|

 *Please note: You can still apply for enrolment after the due dates above.

 Places cannot be assured after these due dates; but late applications will be considered as long as remaining places are available.